AMERICA FIRST

 2. Workplaces That No Longer Feel Fair

-Non-citizen workers often come with a $10,000 profit advantage for employers, making it harder for U.S. citizens to compete.
-In tech, 500,000 H-1B visa holders fill roles that American STEM graduates could take.
-In low-wage sectors, undocumented workers dominate, suppressing wages and sidelining citizens.
+Documented, working non-citizen workers often come with a ~$11,000 profit advantage for employers, making it harder for U.S. citizens to compete.
+In tech, ~214,000 H-1B visa holders fill roles that American STEM graduates could take.
+In low-wage sectors, documented, working non-citizen workers dominate, suppressing wages and sidelining citizens.

 3. The American Dream on Hold